AerialX/cargo-build/README.md

     of the usual linked binary.
 Enable LTO in your `Cargo.toml` in order to create standalone linked bitcode files that include all dependencies.
   - `llvm35-ir` is a special target that runs a hacky transform over the `llvm-ir` output that is mostly compatible with LLVM 3.5.
-This will force release mode.
+This will force release mode and enable LTO.
   - `em-html`, `em-js` will produce Emscripten output.
 If you wish to have more control over its build flags, use `llvm35-ir` instead and call `emcc` on the output once the build is complete.